vic-ma/syslog-ng-gitbook/chapters/chapter_7/section_4.md

 } FilterLengthRange;
 ```

-We use a macro function to generate the code needed for our filter functions since for each type (single and range) the thing that changes is the comparison operator used.
+We use a macro function to generate the code needed for our filter functions since for each type (single and range) the only thing that changes is the comparison operator used.

 First we have the `new` function for our single comparison filter functions.
 Our filter function does not have anything that needs to be initialised, nor any fields that use dynamic memory, so we only implement and set the `eval` function, not `init` or `free_fn`.
 ```